 All children can sign up for enrichment classes during the year, even those who are not enrolled at Ohav Shalom’s Early Childhood Education Center.

 For eight weeks every summer, Ohav Shalom’s Early Childhood Education Center offers the perfect Summer Camp for children ages 18 months through Kindergarten.
 Ohav Shalom’s Summer Camp feels like a large family, which makes it really special.
 Our goal is to give every child a happy, safe summer camp experience.
-Registration Form
+Check out the weekly themes for 2021

 Congregation Ohav Shalom’s Early Childhood School Director, Sheryl Welton has led Ohav’s Early Childhood Center since 2013.
 Sheryl is an inspiring, energetic person who has a passion for teaching children in an engaging and nurturing environment.
 She is responsible for the daily operations of the school and for developing programs that meet the needs of a diverse group of students.
 Prior to becoming the Early Childhood Education Center Director, Sheryl worked for 6 years as a Director at Head Start in Troy and for 12 years at the Albany Jewish Community Center as a toddler teacher, Summer Camp Director and as the Assistant Director of the afterschool program.
 Sheryl has a Master’s Degree in Creative Arts from Hofstra University, a Bachelor of Arts in Educational Psychology and a minor in Art from Oneonta State College and an Associates in Early Childhood from Dean College.